apeatling/web-pull-to-refresh/README.md

 This is a pull to refresh implementation for the web.
 It focuses on buttery UX performance and responsiveness to feel as close to a native implementation as possible.

-Try out a demo here: http://apeatling.com/demos/web-ptr/ Read the blog post here: http://apeatling.com/2014/javascript-pull-to-refresh-web/
+Try out a demo here: http://apeatling.com/demos/web-ptr/ or read the blog post here: http://apeatling.com/2014/javascript-pull-to-refresh-web/

 ## Usage